 Testing your pH

 Tracking your urine or salivary pH over the course of a week or so will provide a window into what is going on in your internal world.
 A diet that lacks essential vitamins and nutrients and is high in acid–forming foods will show up in acidic urine.
-This is a good indicator that your body is struggling to maintain an optimal digestive environment (also affected by your intestinal flora and immune system), which could be contributing to systemic inflammation — that ubiquitous bugaboo at the root of so many chronic health concerns, including osteoporosis, heart disease, and obesity.
+This is a good indicator that your body is struggling to maintain an optimal digestive environment (also affected by your intestinal flora and immune system), which could be contributing to systemic inflammation — that ubiquitous bugaboo at the root of so many chronic health concerns, including heart disease, high blood pressure and obesity.

 If conditions of hyperacidity and inflammation are occurring in your body, the next step is to take a look at the source of the acidity — and food is the first place to start.
 Imbalanced pH is primarily a product of what you eat — although this might not mean what you think it does.

 You may think it’s acid — but it’s not

 Considering whether a food is acidifying or alkalizing in the diet can require some mind-bending, because some foods that we think of as “acidic” are, in fact, alkalizing in the diet.
 It’s actually better to look at whether the food is acid–forming or alkaline–forming, not where the food itself falls on the pH scale.
 So even though we think of citrus as acidic, fruits like lemons and tangerines are alkalizing because when they’re consumed, they break down and donate alkaline mineral salt compounds like citrates and ascorbates.

 Similarly, foods we might normally think of as meek and mild in nature are acid-forming when ingested.
 Grains and milk are two examples.
 What’s important is not so much the pH of the food as it goes into our bodies, but the resultant pH once the food is broken down — and this is dictated by the residues the broken-down nutrients leave behind, particularly sulfates and phosphates.